French Federation of Automobile Sport: French Rally Championship

-Organized since 1967, the French Championship is within the most famous competition concerning the Old Continent.
+Organized since 1967, the French Championship is a major motorsport competition in Europe.
 On top of being open to every categories of car, this competition allows the licensees to express their talents fully.
 For example, the under 25 years old, the women and the amateurs are framed to participate to specific trophies.
 These ones reveal young drivers who will then try their luck at the World Rally Championship.

 The French Dirt Rally Championship is the other competition organized for the drivers who are not specialized on asphalt.
 It lasts two days.

 French Circuits Championship

 The GT Tour – or French Circuits FFSA Championship – is organized by the firm that also insure its media coverage.
-This championship unite the most beautiful series on the Hexagon on circuit: the French FFSA GT Cup and Championship, the French F4 Championship, the French Supertourism Championship, the French Porsche Carrera Cup, the Peugeot RCZ Racing Cup, the Mitjet or the French Renault Clio Cup.
+This championship unite various series on circuit: the French FFSA GT Cup and Championship, the French F4 Championship, the French Supertourism Championship, the French Porsche Carrera Cup, the Peugeot RCZ Racing Cup, the Mitjet or the French Renault Clio Cup.